top of page

 A Guide for Queers Considering Conception in Chicago

-Embarking on the journey to parenthood is a deeply personal and transformative experience, marked by excitement, anticipation, and sometimes, uncertainty.
-Whether you are just starting to think about it or already in the thick of it, one thing is for sure: queer families are intentional.
 If you have a uterus and are looking for sperm, this is a good place to start.
+Whether you are just starting to think about it or already in the thick of it, one thing is for sure: queer families are intentional af.
 Stay tuned for steps of trying to conceive (TTC) for queers, insights, and tips.
+Also check out my monthly Chicago Queer TCC group.

 period tracking calendar for trying to conceive